On this page:

 - An interview appointment letter confirming that you booked an appointment through this service.

-- If you are an L-1 applicant on a blanket petition, you must pay a fraud prevention.
+- If you are an L-1 applicant on a blanket petition, you must pay a fraud prevention and detection fee or the Consolidated Appropriations Act fee$4,500 if certain conditions apply.
 The fee(s) can be paid in cash (either yen or dollars but yen is preferred), with a credit card, or by money order.
 Please be prepared to pay with cash if the credit card verification system is temporarily unavailable.
 Payment by credit card is billed in US dollars.

 - If you are an L-1 applicant on a blanket petition, and your company already has blanket approval to send intra-company transferees, you will be required to submit the following items with your application documents: